There is no (75,32,10,16) strongly regular graph: Cliques in a SRG with parameters

-\begin{lemma} The graphs $X_{1,2},X_{1,3},X_{2,3}$ have order 16 and are isomorphic to the disjoint union of cycles. \end{lemma}
+\begin{lemma} Each of the graphs $X_{1,2},X_{1,3},X_{2,3}$ is isomorphic to the disjoint union of cycles. \end{lemma}

-\begin{proof} It is clear that the sets have order $16$.
-Let $v \in X_{1,2}$.
+\begin{proof} Let $v \in X_{1,2}$.
 We count the number of $2$-paths from $v$ to $K_4$.
-Since $v$ is adjacent to $2$ vertices of $K_4$, there must be $2\cdot 10 + 2\cdot 16$ such paths.
+Since $v$ is adjacent to $2$ vertices of $K_4$, there must be $2\cdot 10 + 2\cdot 16$ such paths, counted as in the previous lemma.
 Denote with $k$ the number of neighbors of $v$ in $X_2$.
 By the previous lemma, $v$ is adjacent to $2$ vertices in $X_0$, thus it is adjacent to $32-2-2-k$ vertices in $X_1$.
 By counting $2$-paths we thus have:

-Therefore, $v$ has $18$ neighbors in $X_2$, and since it is not adjacent to $x_3$ it must have 16 neighbors in $X_2 - X^{1,2} = N(x_3)$.
+Therefore, $v$ has $k=18$ neighbors in $X_2$, and since it is not adjacent to $x_3$ it must have 16 neighbors in $X_2 - X^{1,2} = N(x_3)$.
 This implies that $v$ has precisely 2 neighbors in $X_{1,2}$. \end{proof}

-In \cite{Makhnev} it was shown that if $X$ exists, then it does not have a $16$-regular subgraph.
-By removing the disjoint union of cycles from the graph $X[X_2]$ we obtain a $16$-regular subgraph and hence this configuration is impossible.
+In \cite{Makhnev} an analysis of of subgraphs in $X$ (if existent) was made.
+For two non-adjacent vertices $x,y$ in $X$ call the subgraph of $X$ induced on the common neighbors of $x$ and $y$ a $\mu$-subgraph.
+It was shown that if $X$ exists, then it does not have a regular $\mu$-subgraph.
+Lemma \ref{lem:first} states that each of $X_{1,2},X_{1,3},X_{2,3}$ is a $\mu$ subgraph, while Lemma \ref{lem:second} states that it is regular.
+This cannot be, thus the case $(3, 20, 48, 0)$ is impossible.